Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Components of a Fund Flow Statement

-The funds flow statement consists of two essential components: sources of funds and application of funds.
+This statement consists of two main elements: sources of funds and application of funds.

 Preparing a Fund Flow Statement: Step-by-Step Guide